Higher Education

 Learn moreExtend your skills and critical capacity in your chosen discipline area or add a new area of expertise to your repertoire.

-Learn moreAs an exercise scientist, you will use a person-centred approach to educate individuals and communities on the benefits of exercise that encourages lifelong positive exercise behaviours.
+Learn moreExercise scientists help people prevent and recover from injury and disease, help maximise athlete performance, and promote wellbeing and healthy ageing.
+They use a person-centred approach to educate individuals and communities about the benefits of exercise and encourage lifelong positive exercise behaviours.

-In this course you will gain the theoretical knowledge and practical skills of the pillars of exercise science: biomechanics, physiology, psychology, behaviour change, and motor control and learning.
+In this course, you will gain the theoretical knowledge and practical skills within each of the foundational pillars of exercise science: biomechanics, physiology, psychology, behaviour change, and motor control and learning.

 Learn moreThis course develops originality and independence of thought and trains students in research.
 It is a path for students proceeding to a higher degree.
 Additionally, this course broadens knowledge and provides exposure to the latest developments in health related research, thereby enhancing employment prospects.